EolnMsuk/AntiDarkSword/README.md

 To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
 You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.

-> **Note:** You can specify protection and customize exactly *which* protections are active for what apps.
+> **Note:** You can specify *which* protections are active for what apps.
 Some restrictions will break UI, specifically JavaScript.

 ## ✨ Features